jonshiach/graphics-labs/_sources/pages/06_MVP.md

 glUniformMatrix4fv(projectionID, 1, GL_FALSE, &projection[0][0]);
 ```

-Of course we also need to update the vertex shader so that is uses the `projection` matrix.
+Of course we also need to update the vertex shader so that is uses the `model`, `view` and `projection` matrices.
+Edit `vertexShader.vert` so that it looks like the following.

 ```cpp
 #version 330 core